clumdee/clumdee.github.io_hyde/codes/index.md

 ---
-layout: default
+layout: page
-title: My codes
+title: Happy coding
 ---

-# Hi there, you are on _my Codes_ page!
 Example of my codes/programs will be posted.

 ## Python